alex-bellon/wikipedia/README.md

 ### Punctuation
 - [Interrobang](https://en.wikipedia.org/wiki/Interrobang) - a punctuation mark used in various written languages and intended to combine the functions of the question mark, or interrogative point, and the exclamation mark, or exclamation point, known in the jargon of printers and programmers as a "bang".
 - [Irony punctuation](https://en.wikipedia.org/wiki/Irony_punctuation) - any proposed form of notation used to denote irony or sarcasm in text.

+### Speech
+- [High rising terminal](https://en.wikipedia.org/wiki/High_rising_terminal) - a feature of some variants of English where declarative sentence clauses end with a rising-pitch intonation, until the end of the sentence where a falling-pitch is applied.
+- [Vocal fry register](https://en.wikipedia.org/wiki/Vocal_fry_register) - the lowest vocal register and is produced through a loose glottal closure that permits air to bubble through slowly with a popping or rattling sound of a very low frequency.

 ### Weird words, phrases, and sentences
 - [Alternatives to the Ten Commandments](https://en.wikipedia.org/wiki/Alternatives_to_the_Ten_Commandments) - Several alternatives to the Ten Commandments have been promulgated by different persons and groups, which intended to improve on the lists of laws known as the Ten Commandments that appear in the Bible.